Packings

 Industrial Applications of n-Hexane

-Thanks to its low reactivity and non-polarity, n-Hexane finds use in various high-precision environments:
+Thanks to its low reactivity and non-polarity, n-Hexane finds use in various high-precision environmentsIts behaviour differs significantly from polar compounds such as c 6 h 12 o6, making it suitable for non-polar analytical workflows.

 Analytical Chemistry: